wp-plugins/vat-moss/readme.txt

 Added support for the free WooCommerce VAT plugin by Aelia Added an option to include non-virtual products (defaults to virtual only) Added extra warnings if WooCommerce or EDD and a corresponding VAT compliance plugin is not installed and activated

+= 1.0.10 =

+Fixed transaction selection to correctly handle the existence of a VAT number

+= 1.0.11 =

+Change to readme.txt

 == Upgrade Notice ==